Burton Blunt 2015 - 2010 Review by The Good Ride

 Turn Initiation and Carving: Its easy edge to edge and pretty forgiving for making small to medium turns.
 Worthless on a carve and very washy.
 You have to check your self on wider radius turns as well.

 Speed: The base is extruded which means it’s sturdy and easy to maintain but doesn’t ride as fast as sintered bases.
 This is more stable than Burtons V-Rocker and arguably their Flying V-Rocker as well but it’s still not a bomber board by any means.
 It keeps its speed ok but it’s not the best for getting through a long flat cat track.
+The 2015′s sintered base is going to keep it’s speed a little better in a flat cat track and pick up speed a little quicker on your way to a kicker if it’s waxed well.
+If it isn’t waxed well you probably won’t know the difference.

 Uneven Terrain: Burton’s boards know how to flex and keep their flex.
 One quality about Burton is their incredibly forgiving boards for dealing with bumpy snow.
 Pair this up with Burton EST or RE:Flex bindings and you have a very shock absorbent set up.